annakocot/annakocot/README.md

 ### Hi there 👋

 My name is Anna.\
-:woman_technologist: I am a aspiring front-end developer. \
+:woman_technologist: I am a Junior WebUI Dev. \
-🌱 I’m currently learning JavaScript and REACT.\
+🌱 I’m currently working in Angular.

 <!--
 **annakocot/annakocot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.